Professor of History

 History of Science and Technology

 Brian Balogh is the Dorothy Danforth Compton Professor at the Miller Center and Professor of History at the Corcoran Department of History at the University of Virginia.
-He is founder, and current chair of the National Fellowship Program which has funded 150 dissertation completion fellowships for scholars studying American politics and public policy from an historical perspective.
+He is founder, and current director of the National Fellowship Program which has funded 160 dissertation completion fellowships for scholars studying American politics and public policy from an historical perspective.
 Balogh focuses his interest on 20th Century U.S. Politics, American Political Development, Environmental History, the history of Science and Technology, and the history of Media and Politics.
-He shares his enthusiasm for American history as co-host of Backstory with the American History Guys, a nationally syndicated radio show that appears on National Public Radio stations across the country, and via podcast on iTunes and SoundCloud.
+He shares his enthusiasm for American history as co-host of Backstory, a nationally syndicated podcast.

 Balogh is the author of The Associational State: American Governance in the Twentieth Century (University of Pennsylvania Press, Politics and Culture in Modern America Series, 2015), and A Government out of Sight: The Mystery of National Authority in Nineteenth-Century America (Cambridge University Press, 2009.)
 He is co-editor with Bruce Schulman, of Recapturing the Oval Office: New Historical Approaches to the American Presidency (Cornell University Press, 2015).
 Balogh is currently working on two book-length projects: Liberalism’s Crossroads: Reconciling Progress and Participation, and Building a Modern State: Gifford Pinchot and the Tangled Roots of Administration in the United States.